OpenSextant/Xponents/Examples/Docker/README.md

 **Run:**
 Choose a port number -- XLAYER_PORT is the only argument to the internal "xlayer-docker.sh" script.
 Leave off `--detach` if you want to see console.
-Use `docker logs xlayer` to see the console, if it was a detached run.
+Use `docker logs NAME` to see the console, if it was a detached run.
+NAME is the docker container "--name" argument.

 ```
-docker run -p 8888:8888 -e XLAYER_PORT=8888 --name xlayer --rm --detach  xponents:xlayer311
+docker run -p 8888:8888,7000:7000 -e XLAYER_PORT=8888 --name xponents--rm --detach  opensextant:xponents-3.2
 ```